When is Lebanese Independence Day?

 On this day in 1943, Lebanon’s constitutionally elected leaders were released from detention by French occupation forces after their commanders backed down and accepted the independence of Lebanon.

 Hence 22 November came to be Independence Day.
-A day when the Lebanese people remember their freedom with speeches, parades and flags.
+It is Lebanon's National Day, a day when the Lebanese people remember their freedom with speeches, parades and flags.

 After the Vichy government assumed power in France in 1940, General Henri-Fernand Dentz was appointed high commissioner of Lebanon.
 This appointment led to the resignation of Emile Iddi on 4 April 1941.
 Five days later, Dentz appointed Alfred Naqqash (also given as Naccache or Naccash) as head of state.
 The Vichy government's control ended a few months later when its forces were unable to repel the advance of French and British troops into Lebanon and Syria.
 An armistice was signed in Acre on 14 July 1941.